Waka Waka (This Time for Africa): Critical reception

-Commercial Performance
+Commercial performance

 Europe

 Shakira performing "Waka Waka (This Time for Africa)" during The Sun Comes Out World Tour in Madrid, Spain.
 The song peaked at number one in Spain for 17 consecutive weeks.

 The song became a success across Europe.
 In Austria, "Waka Waka (This Time for Africa)" displaced Somali-Canadian artist K'naan's song "Wavin' Flag" (which was also another promotional song for the World Cup) from the top spot on the Ö3 Austria Top 40 chart, ending its four-week-long run at number one.
 "Waka Waka (This Time for Africa)" went on to spend six consecutive weeks atop the chart and a total of 63 weeks, making it Shakira's longest-charting single in the region.
 It is also Shakira's most successful single in the country and was certified double-platinum by the International Federation of the Phonographic Industry (IFPI) Austria, denoting sales of 60,000 units.
 In both the Dutch-speaking Flanders and French-speaking Wallonia regions of Belgium, the song reached number one on the Ultratop charts, logging a total of five and eight weeks at the spot, respectively.
 It was the best-selling single of 2010 in Wallonia and was certified double-platinum by the Belgian Entertainment Association (BEA) in 2012 for completing sales of 60,000 units.
-In Denmark, the song topped the Hitlisten chart and was certified double-platinum by the IFPI Denmark.
+In Denmark, the song topped the Hitlisten chart and was certified triple-platinum by the IFPI Denmark.

 "Waka Waka (This Time for Africa)" debuted at number one on the French Singles Chart and stayed at the position for six consecutive weeks.
 The success of the song was such in the country that it appeared on the chart for three consecutive years (2010–13) and for a total of 132 weeks.
-The Syndicat National de l'Édition Phonographique (SNEP) certified the single platinum for sales of 150,000 units.
+The Syndicat National de l'Édition Phonographique (SNEP) certified the single platinum for sales of 400,000 units.
 It was the best-selling single in the country in 2010 with sales of 373,068 copies.
 The song peaked at number one on the German Singles Chart for six weeks and became the second highest selling single in the country in 2010.
 It was certified quintuple-gold by the Bundesverband Musikindustrie (BVMI), denoting shipments of 1,200,000 units, making "Waka Waka (This Time for Africa)" Shakira's highest-selling single in the country.
 In Italy, the song entered the FIMI singles chart at number two and peaked at number one a week later.
 It stayed at number one for 16 consecutive weeks.
 In 2014, the single was certified six times-platinum by the Federazione Industria Musicale Italiana (FIMI) for selling 180,000 units in the country.